Santa Cruz Warriors

-The Santa Cruz Warriors are an American professional basketball team in the NBA G League based in Santa Cruz, California, and are affiliated with the Golden State Warriors.
-The Warriors play their home games at Kaiser Permanente Arena.
+The Santa Cruz Warriors are an American professional basketball team in the NBA G League based in Santa Cruz, California.
+They are affiliated with the Golden State Warriors, and play their home games at Kaiser Permanente Arena.
 Prior to the move to Santa Cruz for the 2012–13 season, the team was known as the Dakota Wizards.
 The team has won a championship in each of three leagues it has been a part of, and they are the only NBA G League team to reach the championship in three consecutive seasons.